xcp-ng/xcp-ng-org/docs/install.md

         └── grub.cfg
 ```

-On the FTP, NFS or HTTP serveur, get all the installation media content in there.
+On the FTP, NFS or HTTP server, get all the installation media content in there.

 For layout example check the [official repository](https://mirrors.xcp-ng.org/netinstall/latest).